 If you have already obtained U.S. residence (either through consular processing or adjustment of status), and you didn't commit fraud in the process, you probably don't need to worry.
 Even if your petitioner attempts to withdraw support, it will not likely affect your immigration status.

 However, if your sponsor alleges and proves that your immigration petition or green card application was based on fraud, then USCIS will take action and you can be removed from the U.S. (deported).

 This is possible even after you have obtained a green card.
-For example, if you entered into a fraudulent marriage with a U.S. citizen and the citizen decides to come clean, or if someone faked being your sibling, you could lose your green card.
+For example, if you entered into a fraudulent marriage with a U.S. citizen and the citizen decides to come clean, or if a U.S. citizen faked being your sibling, you could lose your green card.
 At this point, you'd need to find a legal strategy to make your case at a deportation (removal) hearing.

-If you are facing a situation where your U.S. petitioner is threatening to withdraw the petition, sign onto a joint I-751 petition, or otherwise refuse to cooperate in your case, speak to an experienced U.S. immigration attorney.
+If you are facing a situation where your U.S. petitioner is threatening to withdraw the petition, refusing to sign onto a joint I-751 petition, or otherwise won't cooperate in your case, speak to an experienced U.S. immigration attorney.
 The attorney can fully analyze what stage of the process you are at, what your rights are at this point, and what the best strategy might be going forward.